Chapter 4 Model-Free Reinforcement Learning: Temporal Difference and Monte Carlo Methods in R

 ## [1] 1 2 1 2 2 1 1 1 1 1

-We now alter the environment by removing the reward for reaching the terminal state, simulating a devaluation:
+We now alter the environment by removing the terminal reward, simulating devaluation:

 # Devalue terminal reward